Periodontal Health and Cardiovascular Disease Risk: Association or Causation?

 - Hernan MA, Brumback B, Robins JM.
 Marginal structural models to estimate the causal effect of zidovudine on the survival of HIV-positive men.
 Epidemiology 2000;11:561-70.

 - Robins JM.
 Association, causation, and marginal structural models.
 Synthese 1999;121:151-79.

 - Robins JM, Hernan MA, Brumback B. Marginal structural models and causal inference in epidemiology.
 Epidemiology 2000;11:550-60.

 - Merchant AT, Georgantopoulos P, Howe CJ, Virani SS, Morales DA, Haddock KS.
 Effect of long-term periodontal care on hemoglobin A1c in type 2 diabetes.
 J Dent Res 2016;95:408-15.

 - Engebretson SP, Hyman LG, Michalowicz BS, et al. The effect of nonsurgical periodontal therapy on hemoglobin A1c levels in persons with type 2 diabetes and chronic periodontitis: a randomized clinical trial.
 JAMA 2013;310:2523-32.

-Keywords: Apoptosis, Atherosclerosis, Blood Pressure, C-Reactive Protein, Cholesterol, LDL, Chronic Periodontitis, Coronary Vessels, Dental Care, Dental Plaque, Diabetes Mellitus, Dyslipidemias, Hemoglobin A, Glycosylated, Hypertension, Insulin, Interleukin-6, Polymorphism, Genetic, Porphyromonas gingivalis, Risk Factors, Smoking, Primary Prevention
+Keywords: Apoptosis, Atherosclerosis, Blood Pressure, C-Reactive Protein, Cholesterol, LDL, Chronic Periodontitis, Coronary Vessels, Dental Care, Dental Plaque, Diabetes Mellitus, Dyslipidemias, Glycated Hemoglobin A, Hypertension, Insulin, Interleukin-6, Polymorphism, Genetic, Porphyromonas gingivalis, Risk Factors, Smoking, Primary Prevention

 < Back to Listings